 St. Patrick Today

-Beer can’t even be in a brown bag here on the NYC streets but after the parade, stop by a pub and have a few pints of Guinness or Harp… a few places we can personally recommend in NYC are Stout (133 W 33rd.), Molly’s (287 3rd Av), The Galway Hooker (E. 36th St bet Madison & Fifth Av), Paddy Maguire’s Ale House (237 3rd Av) and Connolly’s (four locations including our favorite on 47th St, between 5th and Madison where the house band is Black 47).
+Beer can’t even be in a brown bag here on the NYC streets but after the parade, stop by a pub and have a few pints of Guinness or Harp… a few places we can personally recommend in NYC are Stout (133 W 33rd.), Molly’s (287 3rd Av), 5th and Mad–formerly The Galway Pub, née Hooker (E. 36th St bet Madison & Fifth Av), Paddy Maguire’s Ale House (237 3rd Av) and Connolly’s (four locations including our favorite on 47th St, between 5th and Madison where the house band is Black 47).
 To create a crawl of your own, visit Murph Guide for an extensive list of bars in NYC.

 Perhaps raise a shot of good Irish whiskey and make a toast to all your good fortunes and good friends.
 “Slainte” (its pronounced as if you quickly slurred ‘its a lawn chair’) is the traditional Irish toast.
 Its like saying “cheers” in English or “salud” in Italian.
 Literally it means “to your health”.
 There are many toasts that are fitting for St. Patrick’s Day… but the wishes are welcome all year long.
 See page three of this article for our list.